 With 88 stories, over 200 life-lessons, and a model digital workbook, our course elective will help each of your students discover their own leadership ability, the advantages of a strong character, and the easy steps to their daily success.

-With this flexible program, you'll answer that question in a stimulating and brand new way.
+With this flexible program, you'll answer that nagging question about learning history in a stimulating and brand new way.

 And you already know that the mind loves novelty.